szstonelee/gointernal/scheduler.md

 2. One task does not need to be finished first for next task to be scheduled, so the tasks in one LRQ are exececuted concurrently for the same thread.
 This is different from the [Java ExectutorService](http://tutorials.jenkov.com/java-util-concurrent/executorservice.html).
 In Java, each task must be finished then consumer threads pick next one from the synchronized queue.
 How Go does that?
 [Because in each function call, there is a chance for Go runtime to switch Goroutines](https://golang.org/doc/go1.2#preemption).

 3. Task schedule overhead is 1 tenth of thread switch overhead.
-Avarage overhead for thread switch is a couple of microseconds.
-Avrage overhead for task switch is hundreds of nanoseconds.
+Average overhead for thread switch is a couple of microseconds.
+Average overhead for task switch is hundreds of nanoseconds.

-4. If a task will be blocked, Go will deal with the blocked task specially to make the cpu core available for a running thread to run next task. i.e. A thread running in the core never block.
+4. If a task will be blocked, Go will deal with the blocked task specially to make the cpu core available for a running thread to run next task. i.e. **A thread running in the core never block**.
 Please read the following details.

-Each length of LRQ is dynamic because some tasks finish quickly, or some one will block.
+Each length of LRQ is dynamic because some tasks finish quickly, some one will block.
 When a thread is scheduled to an empty LRQ, the Go runtime can steal some tasks from other LRQ so the lengths of LRQ are balanced.

 If the task is blocked for I/O of networking, Go runtime applies epoll/IOCP(IO Completion Port) for the task.
 So the network-blocked Goroutine will be taken care by the [Net Poller](https://morsmachine.dk/netpoller). i.e. The network-blocked task will be moved out of the LRQ at the point of time.
 And the current thread will go on with other tasks in the LRQ.
 The specific thread of Net Poller will deal with the blocking task.

 If the task is blocked for I/O of disk in Linux, the thread will be blocked.
-But Go runtime knows that, so a new thread will take over the current LPQ.
+But Go runtime knows that.
+So a new thread will take over the current LPQ.
 The blocked thread with the blocked task will wait to finish, i.e. until unblocked.
 After the blocked disk call finishs, the Goroutine will return to the LPQ, and the unused thread can return to the thread pool or be destroyed.
 [There is a proposal for an improvement for this strategy if you want to dive deeper](http://pages.cs.wisc.edu/~riccardo/assets/diskio.pdf).

 Again, a thread running in the core never block in Go.